 Employees are far more likely to stay involved if the knowledge sharing process is based on strong relationships within the team.

 Incentivize knowledge sharing

-Organizations that incentivize knowledge sharing enjoy greater success at implementing user-generated learning and are able to set up highly cost-effective learning programs.
-Offering small but lasting rewards is a great way to motivate the rest of the team and thank them for their contributions to user-generated learning content.
+Organizations that incentivize knowledge sharing enjoy greater success in implementing Employee-generated Learning and are able to set up highly cost-effective learning programs.
+Offering small but lasting rewards is a great way to motivate the rest of the team and thank them for their contributions to Employee-generated Learning content.

 Watch out for any roadblocks that slow down the flow of knowledge and address these promptly and openly within the team.
-There are two main areas that can make or break your user-generated learning operations:
+There are two main areas that can make or break your Employee-generated Learning operations:

 The last tip might sound obvious, but it can’t be stated often enough: get started, the sooner, the better!
 You’ve already got the main ingredients for the 70-20-10 framework success: your dynamic team and its wealth of knowledge.
 Now it’s up to you to create an environment where sharing knowledge is easy, effective and appreciated.